 Andy Barrett is a Nottingham-based researcher and theatre maker whose work has been commissioned widely for stage and radio.
 His focus has always been on community-based practice.
 His company, Excavate, has partnered with thousands of local people to create work exploring ideas of heritage, culture, and identity.

-With Superflux, Andy will be conducting fieldwork across three contested landscapes throughout the UK; carrying out interviews; practicing deep-listening; and surfacing the hopes, fears and mythologies of local communities.
-With a focus on the entanglement of humanity and nature, these research activities will inform an emergent project around possible futures.
-Together, Andy and Superflux will seek to tease out a shift from anthropocentrism and the paralysis of bewilderment; to the potential of collective action engendered by hope and our ecological interdependence.
+With Superflux, Andy conducted fieldwork across three contested landscapes throughout the UK; carried out interviews; practiced deep-listening; and brought the hopes, fears and mythologies of local communities to the surface.
+With a focus on the entanglement of humanity and nature, these research activities informed an emergent project around possible futures.
+Together, Andy and Superflux tease out a shift from anthropocentrism and the paralysis of bewilderment to the potential of collective action engendered by hope and our ecological interdependence.

 Jenny Hulme